pifroggi/vs_temporalfix/README.md

 > * If fps are much lower than the benchmarks, try adding `core.max_cache_size = 15000` (15GB) to your vapoursynth script to allow higher RAM usage.
 High tr and resolution or large filter scripts may need more.

 > [!TIP]
+> * Crop any black borders on the input clip, as those may cause ghosting on bright frames.
 > * There is a big drop in performance for tr > 6, due to switching from mvtools to mvtools-sf, which is slower.
 > * mvtools-sf release r9 and the r10 pre-release are both supported, but r9 is faster for me.